Roger Hedgecock here from KOGO Radio in San Diego and getting a lot of feedback.

 In one scene, a young enlisted man is shown doing drugs before getting on the plane bound for Iraq.

-In another scene, a noncommissioned officer in the field tells his troops not to call him sir, and that one of them will be dead before the end of the week.
+In another scene, a non-commissioned officer in the field tells his troops not to call him sir and that one of them will be dead before the end of the week.

-What Bravo Sierra?
+What bravo, Sierra?

-That's a mer that's a military lingo.
+That's a military lingo.

-If any of my noncommissioned officers presented themselves in this manner, I guarantee they would be facing an Article 15.
+If any of my non-commissioned officers presented themselves in this manner, I guarantee they would be facing an Article 15, disciplinary action, and would be on the first available outbound mode of transportation.

 Additionally, the individual doing drugs before getting on the OIF transport would not get away with it, period.